 Pesky allergies can interfere with the fun of owning a dog.
 How can you enjoy walking your dog if you can’t see the path through teary eyes?
 How can you play a game of fetch if you are fetching a tissue every 60 seconds?
 Although there is no magic wand to make your allergies disappear, there are a few tricks that may minimize your problems.

 What causes allergies to dogs?

 Many allergens are protein particles.
 Some people are allergic to the proteins found in canine saliva and dander.
-Saliva sticks to the hair when a dog licks himself, as they often do, then invades the household environment when he sheds.
-Dander lies on the dog’s skin and coat and is left behind when the dog sheds hair or shakes.
+Saliva sticks to the hair when a dog licks himself, then invades the household environment when he sheds.
+Dander lies on the dog’s skin and coat, and is left behind when the dog sheds hair or shakes.
 People with dog allergies mount an immune response to these allergens that result in typical allergy symptoms.

 Are certain dog breeds hypoallergenic?

 There are varying opinions on the matter, but it is generally thought that even though there is no canine breed that is 100% hypoallergenic, there are breeds that are less likely to stimulate allergies in people.
 All dogs have saliva and dander but some breeds produce less dander and saliva than others.

 "Even though there is no canine breed that is 100% hypoallergenic, there are breeds that are less likely to stimulate allergies in people."

 Some studies illustrate that the production of allergens varies by breed, making certain dog breeds more compatible with allergic owners than others.
 Still other studies claim that there is no real difference regarding breeds and allergen production.
 Even with opposing views, there is agreement on why some breeds fair better with allergic owners.